kamicane/elements/doc/elements.md

 ### Building elements

 In many examples below you can see `require()` calls, just like `require()` works in nodejs.
-If you have downloaded the full version you do not have to worry about it, all methods will be there already by default.
+If you have downloaded the full version, you don't have to worry about it, all methods will be there already by default.
 However if you choose to build elements manually, just with the components you need, you can use [wrapup](https://github.com/kamicane/wrapup) to create your own build.